Strategic business partnerships are well thought out alliances. Every aspect is evaluated to ensure the success of the business.

 In addition to personal ethics, you want to determine their work ethic.
 Many partnerships fail because one commits more effort than the other.
 This leaves the other feeling taken advantage of.

 If deciding on a business, read through client reviews thoroughly.
-Contact them if possible.
+Contact them if possible to do your due diligence.

 Discussing the future of your business will save you money down the road.
 What are your goals for the business?
 Knowing where you want to go is essential to getting there.
 Your partner should have realistic expectations of what it takes to grow a business.